-There remains to us, then, the pursuit of truth, by way of proof, the concatenation of those ideas which fit, and the beauty which results when they do fit.

-So wrote Saunders Mac Lane, a great master and servant of mathematics, whose memory we reverently dedicate this talk to.
+"There remains to us, then, the pursuit of truth, by way of proof, the concatenation of those ideas which fit, and the beauty which results when they do fit."
+So wrote Saunders Mac Lane, a great genius, creator, master, and servant of mathematics.
+We reverently dedicate this article to the memory of this eternal and tragicomical mathematical Knight of the Sorrowful Figure and Category.